lf-/reality/pegasus-new-toolhead/README.md

 fan, David Crocker optical bed probe (I do not recommend this for use on glass!) and a 40mm axial part cooling fan.

+A drawing showing the exact mounting holes on the Pegasus carriage is provided in PDF format to ease the process of designing other toolheads.

 ## Status
 This project is in a middle stage.
 I have not printed and tested the version here in master, however an earlier prototype is in service, albeit with not